kelsey-ek/Rehosting_Guide_A-Z/reference_guides/technical_documents/Writing_a_Technical_Document.md

 	- Describe what the job/transaction/tool is about
 	- Provide related binaries & versions

-2. Symptoms & Replicate the error
+2. Symptoms & Replicating the error

 	- Show the problem, but do not provide an opinion
 	- Show how you can replicate the error